-Where were Manic Street Preachers stood for the cover of their classic 1998 album?
+Radio X reveals where Manic Street Preachers stood for the cover of their classic 1998 album.

 Manic Street Preachers had their biggest success with the release of This Is My Truth, Tell Me Yours.

-It remains their only Number 1 album to date, while spawning the Welsh band's first Number 1 single with If You Tolerate This Your Children Will Be Next.
+It remains their only number one album to date, while spawning the Welsh band's first number one single with If You Tolerate This Your Children Will Be Next.